omarmiatello/telegram-api-generator/example/telegram.md

 <p>Once the user has confirmed their payment and shipping details, the Bot API sends the final confirmation in the form of an <a href="#update">Update</a> with the field <em>pre_checkout_query</em>.
 Use this method to respond to such pre-checkout queries.
 On success, <em>True</em> is returned. <strong>Note:</strong> The Bot API must receive an answer within 10 seconds after the pre-checkout query was sent.</p>

     answerPreCheckoutQuery(pre_checkout_query_id: String, ok: Boolean, error_message: String)

+<p>Returns the bot's Telegram Star transactions in chronological order.
+On success, returns a <a href="#startransactions">StarTransactions</a> object.</p>

+    getStarTransactions(offset: Integer, limit: Integer)

 <p>Refunds a successful payment in <a href="https://t.me/BotNews/90">Telegram Stars</a>.
 Returns <em>True</em> on success.</p>